-76. It is proposed that the action plan support the formulation of a common policy platforms either through the RECs, the AU or by other means.
+- 76. It is proposed that the action plan support the formulation of common policy platforms either through the RECs, the AU or by other means.
 The targeted fora may include the plastics treaty negotiations, UNGA reports and resolutions, WTO discussions on plastic trade, discussions on IMO and Basel measures.
-The exercise of formulating consolidated regional positions drives analysis and refines policy interpretation and application.
-There are substantial regional benefits in 'speaking with
+The exercises of formulating consolidated regional positions drives analysis and refines policy interpretation and application.
+There are substantial regional benefits in 'speaking with one voice' in global fora and acting to support a common position.

-77 Japan and UNIDO.
-2022.
-Partnering for Africa's challenge on plastic pollution.

-78 See: Waste pickers Around the World (WAW) https://globalrec.org/waw/list/?continent=africa https://au.int/sites/default/files/documents/41658-doc-WWF AUC Africa Regional Plastic Policy Report.pdf one voice' in global fora and acting to support a common position.
 A common regional voice or position may allow more effective coverage and influence in many of the technical advisory bodies, or committees, which manage the international agendas and prepare proposals for resolutions, measures, or guidelines and shape international initiatives, including on access to finance and resources to combat MPP.

-79 WWF and the African Union Commission.
-2022.
-A Global Treaty on Plastic Pollution: Perspectives from Africa - Workshop Report.
-WWF South Africa, Cape Town, South Africa.

-77. The Africa Group has already been formed to present a common position in the 'plastics treaty' negotiations.
-Participation by smaller countries in the numerous technical or expert committees supporting the international conventions is costly, particularly in terms of the time and focus of senior officials and establishment a common voice can articulate the concerns of these countries.

-78. The proposed action plan will direct particular attention to the 'plastics discussions' in the WTO Committee on Trade and the Environment and to any recommendations to be considered by the WTO ministerial conferences (see paragraph 79).80 Given the difficulty of small and island economies to manage certain types of plastic waste, specific attention is required to numerous emerging issues, including on extended producer responsibility extending to trade in wastes generated by imported products.
+The Africa Group has already been formed to present a common position in the 'plastics treaty' negotiations.
+Participation by smaller countries in the numerous technical or expert committees supporting the international conventions is costly, particularly in terms of the time and focus of senior officials and establishment a common voice can articulate the concerns of these countries. - 77.
+The proposed action plan will direct particular attention to the 'plastics discussions' in the WTO Committee on Trade and the Environment and to any recommendations to be considered by the WTO ministerial conferences (see below).78 Given the difficulty of small and island economies to manage certain types of plastic waste, specific attention is required to numerous emerging issues, including on extended producer responsibility extending to trade in wastes generated by imported products.